Chechekhins/scParadise/docs/theory.rst

 .. _MeanAE:
 Mean Absolute Error (MeanAE)
 ============================
-Mean Absolute Error (MAE) is a statistical metric used to evaluate the accuracy of predictions in regression models.
+**Mean Absolute Error (MeanAE)** is a statistical metric used to evaluate the accuracy of predictions in regression models.
 It measures the average absolute difference between the predicted values and the actual values, providing a straightforward way to assess model performance.

 The MeanAE is defined mathematically as: